 Lake of Stars Festival

 The Lake of Stars Festival is an internationally renowned music festival that takes place on the palm fringed shored of Lake Malawi each year.
-This year will mark the sixteenth year of the sensational music and arts festival.
+The 2019 edition marked the sixteenth year of the sensational music and arts festival.
 Though in 2017 the LOS festival took a break to focus on other projects, they returned in 2018 at Leopards Bay in Salima to hold their biggest festival to date.
+Since 2020 and the COVID-19 pandemic forcing live events to be cancelled worldwide, the festival is yet to make a return.

 Festival director, Will Jameson, spoke about one of the previous events: